Study Abroad Program Overview

 Art majors will find a wide variety of courses that offer both theory and practical application opportunities.

-In addition to courses offered at the University of Bordeaux, the UC Study Center offers a course in English on French Gastronomy.
-The course will provide students with an overview of how the food and wine culture became such a distinctive feature of life in France.
-(4.5 quarter/3 semester UC units)
+There will be a course offered in English at the UC Study Center on French Gastronomy.
+The course will provide you with an overview of how the food and wine culture became such a distinctive feature of life in France (5.0 quarter/3.3 semester UC units).

 Your program begins with a mandatory 2-week intensive language program designed to advance your French language skills and acquaint you with French academic culture.

 Use the following resources to learn about courses on UCEAP:

 You will take a full-time course of study while abroad.

-Fall ILP: 4 quarter/3 semester UC units required; one course
+Fall ILP: 4 quarter/2.7 semester UC units required; one course

 Spring ILP: 3 quarter/2 semester UC units required; one course

 Research and Independent Study

 If you are interested in conducting research or an independent study, you will need to contact professors in the field you desire to work in.
 Past UCEAP students have engaged in special studies in a wide variety of subject areas including biology, literature, geography, history, studio art, and art history.
 Arrangements are typically made after arrival.

 University of Bordeaux

 The University of Bordeaux is the largest higher-education institution in southwestern France.
-As a UCEAP student you will have access to courses at the Université de Bordeaux, the Université Bordeaux Montaigne, the Institut d'Etudes Politiques, as well as the Bordeaux Science Agro (ENITAB) and the Bordeaux Polytechnic Institute (IPB).
+As a UCEAP student you will have access to courses at the Université de Bordeaux, the Université Bordeaux Montaigne, Sciences Po Bordeaux, as well as the Bordeaux Sciences Agro (ENITAB) and the Institut National Polytechnic (INP).
 You may also take courses in French culture and civilization at the DEFLE (Département d'Etudes de Français Langue Etrangère), Bordeaux’s French language institute.